roverandrew/COMP472_Mini_Project_1/README.md

   ### Creating a Pull Request
   `git push --set-upstream origin [name of branch describing feature/task/wtv]`
+  * If a PR is not to be reviewed, just immediately merge if there are no conflicts.
+This will probably be most cases.
+If a PR is to be reviewed, merge it once approved and there are no conflicts.

   ### Updating a PR
   `git push --force-with-lease`